2015–16 North American winter: Post-Christmas storm complex

+Mid-January Mid-Atlantic snowstorm

+A relatively minor storm, similar to an Alberta clipper, caught numerous drivers off-guard, producing a brief period of heavy snow during rush hour in the Mid-Atlantic region on January 20.
+Although only 1 in of snow fell in Washington, D.C., roadways were not treated; any snow that melted on roads quickly froze into black ice, rendering them impassable.
+Some referred to the event as "Carmageddon 2.0".
+Portions of Interstate 95 and Interstate 495 in Virginia and Maryland (especially on the Woodrow Wilson Bridge), as well as Interstate 270, were brought to a standstill through the early hours of January 21.
+Virginia State Police responded to 767 accidents and 392 reports of disabled vehicles.
+The Virginia Department of Transportation mobilized 115 salt trucks to clear roads.
+A man was killed after being struck by a snow plow in Beltsville, Maryland.
+Washington, D.C.
+Mayor Muriel Bowser issued an apology for inadequate preparations in the wake of the storm on January 22.
+Vehicles in Maryland became stranded, with some residents abandoning their cars altogether.

+Georgia Governor Nathan Deal issued a state of emergency for northern counties on January 19, ensuring areas were better prepared than during a similar storm in 2014.
+Icy conditions prompted road closures in northern Georgia, including portions of Interstate 75; several crashes resulted from the dangerous conditions.
+Similar conditions affected Tennessee and Kentucky; schools closed on account of dangerous roads.
+One person died and another was injured in an accident in Knox County after speeding on slippery roads.
+Two deaths resulted from snow-related car accidents in North Carolina.
+Another person died, and two others were injured, when a car collided with a salt truck in Whitley County, Kentucky.

 Late January blizzard

-An intensifying winter storm off the East Coast early on January 23.

 A crippling and historic blizzard occurred from January 22–23 in the Mid-Atlantic states.
 The storm was given various unofficial names, including Winter Storm Jonas, Blizzard of 2016, and Snowzilla among others.
 The highest reported snowfall was 40 in in Glengary, West Virginia.
 Locations in five states exceeded 30 in of snow.
 The storm dropped 18 in of snow in Washington, D.C., 22 inches in Philadelphia, 26 in in Baltimore, 30.5 in in New York City.
 States of emergency were declared in Maryland, North Carolina, Pennsylvania, Tennessee, West Virginia, Virginia, Delaware, New York, and Washington, D.C.
 The storm also caused coastal flooding in Delaware and New Jersey.
 Cape May, New Jersey set a record high water level at 8.98 ft, higher than the 8.90 ft seen during Hurricane Sandy.
 High winds led to blizzard conditions in many areas.
 Sustained winds of 59 mph with gust of 72 mph were recorded in Delaware.
 70 mph gusts were also recorded in Massachusetts.